Crisis Cleanup is collaborative, and only works when each organization respects others' ability and right to help survivors.

 - If your organization reported or claimed a case, your CSV will include all client contact data, as usual.
 These will be grouped at the top.

 - If your organization neither reported nor claimed a case, the client's identifying information will be removed.
-The client's name, street number, phone number, and precise location are excluded.
+The client's name, street number, phone number, and precise location are hidden.
 The street name and all other data will remain.

 But I need that information!
 Can I still access it?